 Water, plumbing and bathroom fittings

 Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but were not tested.
+The sanitary fittings appeared in fair order consistent with age.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in